 The rubberized coating turned to liquid and is a sticky mess.

-The Cable Dry Rotted and started to crumble upon flexing.
-The Upper Cable Seems to to also be starting to do the same.
+The Cables Dry Rotted and started crack to crumble upon flexing.
+The Upper Cable Seems to to also be starting to do the same some cracks.
 The Rubberized coating is cleaning off well with 99% IPA I wish electronics manufactures would not use that material how many decades has it been doing this.

-I think they are using the same materials as the low cost $99.00 ASA and Flightcom passive headsets that do the same thing ASA Cable Below.
-Form the Bio of the Lightspeed Aviation CEO Allan Schrader I think he has Assoiation with ASA or Flightcom.
+I think they are using the same cable materials as the low cost $99.00 ASA and Flightcom passive headsets that do the same thing ASA Cable Below.
+Form the Bio of the Lightspeed Aviation CEO Allan Schrader I think he has Association with Flightcom.
+Below is an $99.00 ASA Headset showing a dry rotted cable.

-Ear Seals has a little wear when I placed them in the case for storage i expected to repolace them but this is crazy how they disintegrated!
+Ear Seals had a little wear when I placed them in the case for storage I expected to replace them but this is crazy how they disintegrated!

 Now the Original Zulu Teardown..
 This is where the cable connect Left is the Down Cable Right is the Battery and Plug Cable.